-It’s essential to have a checklist of things that you can use to keep your hotel secure.
+A checklist of things you can use to keep your hotel secure is essential.
 These include:

-Hotel security policies and procedures: Having a hotel security policy is an effective way to keep your hotel safe for guests and employees.
+Hotel security policies and procedures: A hotel security policy is an effective way to keep your hotel safe for guests and employees.
 The policy should define what is considered an emergency, how to report emergencies, and steps to be taken in an emergency (such as evacuation).